1914: Dispatches, the Oregon ConSim Journal

 Where We’re Being Played

-Our next playtest to be conducted at a gaming convention will occur at Hexacon in Braunfels Germany May 7-12, 2018.
-This test will be followed by a second at ConsimWorld Expo in Tempe AZ June 23-30, 2018.
-Later that summer we will be at Dragonflight in Seattle WA August 24-26.
+Our next public playtest to be conducted at a gaming convention will occur at ConsimWorld Expo in Tempe AZ June 23-30, 2018.
+Later this summer we hope to be at Dragonflight in Seattle WA August 24-26.

 1914: Dispatches, the Oregon ConSim Journal won the 2012 Charles S. Roberts Award for Best Amateur Game Magazine.
 Also, the article A Post-war Solution for Austria-Hungary’s Mobilization and Deployment Debacle of 1914, authored by Michael Resch and published in C3i nr.26, won the award for Best Historical/Scenario Article.